Web Strategies reports that, in 2017, most businesses spent somewhere between 8.9 and 10.9 percent of their budgets on marketing.

 Questions to ask yourself: Are there any local events that you could participate in to market your services to patrons in your area?
 Any donations you can make for free massages?
 Are there other local vendors you could potentially partner with on an event (preferably a vendor that would have a similar target market)?
 How else can you market locally for just a couple of dollars?

-So, one final question: What could you do with 30 percent more bookings?
+So, one final question: What could you do with more clients, more bookings, and more revenue?
 If the answer puts a smile on your face, then it’s time to get these things going.
 Today.

 About the Author